syncfusion-content/fileformat-docs/File-Formats/PDF/ASP-NET-Core.md

 {% endhighlight %}

 A default action method named Index will be present in HomeController.cs.
-Right click on Index method and select **Go To View** where you will be directed to its associated view page **Index.cshtml**.
+Right click on Index method and select Go To View where you will be directed to its associated view page Index.cshtml.

 Add a new button in the Index.cshtml as shown below.